andrewacashner/hearingfaithms/chapters/chapter-3.md

 accessible today.
-The large number of compendia of patristic commentaries on Scripture and model sermons preserved from Puebla's seminary and convent libraries provide evidence for the high level of interest, and serious degree of learning, of New Spanish clergy (table `ref:table:puebla-compendia`).
+The large number of compendia of patristic commentaries on Scripture and model sermons preserved from Puebla's seminary and convent libraries provide evidence for the high level of learning among New Spanish clergy and documents their spiritual formation (table `ref:table:puebla-compendia`).

 (insert table `ref:table:puebla-compendia`)
 `label:table:puebla-compendia`